auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Every element has a range of temperatures at which it's in a solid state.
 Passed a melting point, a liquid state.
 Passed a boiling point, a gas.
 Finally, a plasma state like the surface of the Sun with electromagnetic properties.
 There are other states of matter, but these are the ones we typically interact with and categorize as daily reality.

 We humans studied these states, but if we think of the island concept to isolate objective reality, what is this constant state of change?
 On an island with no life, no complex structures, the ocean waves crash against the shore.
 To describe the location objectively, different elements and molecules in different states of matter are interacting and exchanging energy flows according to the laws of thermodynamics and physics.
-All the living things which we see around us today came from those early times of our planet's life.
+All living things which we see around us today came from those early times of our planet's life.

 ### We are an incredibly complex game of life left on for roughly 3.8 billion years.

 Our planet Earth exists in perfect distance from the Sun to allow for complex life structures to arise.
 The energy from the Sun is like cooking over a fire.
 The heat is hottest closest and coldest farther away.
 To cook just right you need the right distance.
 Too cold and we're frozen where there's not enough changes in matter.
 Too hot the energy present is so high nothing solid can form.
-We are in a space that can allow for many states and in a time of homeostasis.
+We are in a space that allows for many states and in a time of homeostasis.
 There are so many qualities of the universe and our solar system which are in a delicate balance to bring about life.

 ---